 Do your knees creak when you get out of bed?
 Does your back feel tight before your morning walk?

-You're not imagining it.
-Stiff joints make simple things harder.
+Stiff joints really do make simple things harder.
 Reaching for items on high shelves becomes a challenge.
-Getting down to weed your garden takes longer.

-Missing your favourite activities because movement hurts
+You miss your favourite activities because movement hurts

-Avoiding stairs and choosing the lift instead
+You avoid stairs and choose the lift instead

-Watching grandkids play instead of joining in
+You watch the grandkids play instead of joining in

-Feeling older than your years
+You feel older than your years

-Your joints need gentle preparation.
 Think of them like a car engine on a cold morning.
 They work better when warmed up first.

 The Solution: A Simple 5-Minute Daily Routine